usertam/curriculum-vitae/main.typ

 #item(
-  "Department of Computer Science and Engineering, HKUST", "Undergraduate Student Representative",
+  "Department of Computer Science and Engineering, HKUST", "Undergraduate Representative",
   "September 2023 – Current",
   "Academic Building, Room 3528"
 )[
+  - Advocate for students' interests and serve as a liaison between students and faculty administration.
-  - Keynote Speaker of credit-bearing seminars #link("https://www.youtube.com/watch?v=53TWNe3_z38", mono[Developing with GitHub]) and #link("https://csess.su.hkust.edu.hk/activity/149", mono[The Unix Philosophy]).
+  - Keynote Speaker of credit-bearing seminars #link("https://www.youtube.com/watch?v=53TWNe3_z38", `Developing with GitHub`) and #link("https://csess.su.hkust.edu.hk/activity/149", `The Unix Philosophy`).
   - Co-host of the Departmental Briefing for Direct Entry Students in 2023, and again in 2024.
 ]